 Once you provide proof that the bed has indeed been picked up, the company will issue you a full refund.
 Pretty easy, right?
 The whole refund/return process should take about 2-3 weeks.
 Purple also backs their mattresses with a 10-year warranty.
 You can read more about the warranty on the company’s website.

 Also, just in case you’re not familiar with the online mattress industry, all these policies (except free white glove delivery; most arrive in a box) are pretty standard.
 Most beds you purchase online will come with free shipping, free returns, a long trial period and a 10-year warranty.

 Yes, great question.
 In addition to the Purple.3, the company offers three other mattress models as well.
 Here’s a video that walks through how all of the models compare.

 The first is the Original Purple mattress, which is the company’s most affordable bed.
-This model uses polyurethane foam for its support structure (as opposed to coils with the New Purple models).
+This model uses polyurethane foam for its support structure (as opposed to coils with the coil Purple models).

 Next is the New Purple.2, which is very similar to the Purple.3 but has 1″ less of the company’s infamous Hyper-Elastic Polymer (we’ll discuss this material in more detail below).
 This model is a tad bit cheaper than the Purple.3, as well.

 Last up is the Purple.4, which is very similar to the Purple.3 also, except it has 1″ more of the Hyper-Elastic Polymer top layer.
 This is Purple’s most expensive bed.

 If you want more detail about how exactly the Purple 2, 3 and 4 differ, you can check out our New Purple Mattress Comparison.

 The Purple.3 mattress is expensive.
 There’s no getting around it.
 However, given the high-quality construction of the bed, we’re not all that surprised.
 Here’s how pricing breaks down by size.